writethedocs/www/docs/conf/prague/2020/example-proposal.rst

 Our audience creates documentation primarily for software.
 Given the variety of tools used for software documentation, we rarely accept talks that focus on a specific software tool.

-Our audence goes beyond the technical writing community.
-Here's a typical demographic distribution of people who attend our confernces:
+Our audience goes beyond the technical writing community.
+Here's a typical demographic distribution of people who attend our conferences:

 * Technical Writers (60%)
 * Developers (10%)